 |Annual management charge||0.75%|

 This is a core fund for equity income investors.
 Colwell takes a “plain vanilla” approach, investing purely in UK stocks, shunning derivatives and avoiding the strong style biases that we sometimes see in the UK Equity Income sector.
 He enjoyed a successful period on the fund as co-manager alongside Leigh Harrison from 2010 before stepping up to lead manager in 2015.
-Harrison is now retiring, but the UK team has strength in depth with typically strong performance across the board.
+With Harrison retiring in 2016, the UK team maintains its strength in depth with typically strong performance across the board.
 Colwell also has a strong track record in his own right.

 |High yield bonds||0|

 This is an unconstrained UK multi-cap portfolio, though in practice almost all investments are in FTSE 100 and FTSE 250 stocks - exposure to small caps is limited.
 Although the fund is guided by the house thematic and macro-economic views, the manager has a strong preference for fundamental stockpicking.
 This fund is managed in a flexible manner and benefits from an experienced UK desk, where the team double up as fund managers/analysts and carry out over 800 company meetings a year.
 The manager has a preference for companies with ‘solid’ management and generally steers clear of weak balance sheets.
 He also places a premium on companies which are able to generate a high level of cashflow.
 Yield is targeted at the portfolio level, so non dividend-paying recovery situations sometimes feature.
 The portfolio tends to have a fairly balanced structure – the manager sometimes tilts it in favour of defensive or cyclical stocks based on the macro view, but avoids aggressive skews.